Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

-The proof of this result is given in Appendix \ref{sec:pfarehotelling} in the Appendix.
-Again we have the following multivariate counterparts of the classical univariate results~\cite{Chernoff1958,Hodges1956} for the class of symmetric elliptical distributions, which includes, among others, the multivariate Gaussian and the multivariate $t$-distributions.
+The proof of this result is given in~\cref{sec:pfarehotelling}.
+It should be noted that the above lower bounds match those for tests proposed in~\cite{Hallin2002,Oja2005,paindaveine2004}.
+However, the construction of the test statistics in~\cite{Hallin2002,Oja2005,paindaveine2004} specifically assumes the knowledge of elliptical symmetry of the underlying distribution.
+On the other hand, $\rhsc$ assumes no such knowledge on the underlying distribution, and yet successfully attains the same ARE lower bounds.
+Again we have the following multivariate counterparts of the classical univariate results~\cite{Chernoff1958,Hodges1956} for the class $\fel$.

 \begin{itemize}